willymcallister/willymcallister.github.io/_articles/8sign-convention.md

 $P_\text{voltage source} = -8\,\text{ma} \times 2\,\text V = -16\,\text{mw}$

 The power is negative!
 That's one of the side effects of using the sign convention for passive components on active elements like voltage sources.
 It's not a bad thing.
-If you are carefully tracking power in a system power budget, you compute all the positive power dissipated by passive components and balance that against all the negative power from active (power generating) components.
+If you are carefully tracking power in a system power budget, you compute all the positive power dissipated by passive elements and balance that against all the negative power from active (power generating) elements.
 Everything should add up to zero.

 <details>
     <summary>What the heck is negative power?</summary>